dharmik/FetchContactsDemoForms/README.md

 # FetchContactsListForms
-TabBar in XamarinForms with Icon and Text
+Contact Fetch in XamarinForms in Android and iOS platform.
+ScreenShot is for android, It works fine iOS also.

 ![Android](https://raw.githubusercontent.com/dharmik/FetchContactsDemoForms/master/ScreenShot/List.png)